pabloli/sw-modeling-2016b-uml/Make-Purchase Case.md

 2. Select the item and click on Make Purchase.

-3. The site validate that the customer login is recently

-4. The customer insert the credit card information.
+3. The customer insert the credit card information.

-5. The Credit payment service check the credit card information and retreive OK
+4. The Credit payment service check the credit card information and retreive OK

-6. The credit payment service pay to the vendor for the item and add the payment on the Credit card mothly bill
+5. The credit payment service pay to the vendor for the item and add the payment on the Credit card mothly bill

-7. The customer receive that the item was purchased
+6. The customer receive that the item was purchased

-8. End of the Make Purchase case.

 **Alternate Flow:**

+3a.
+Customer insert his Paypal account information

 4a.
-Customer insert his Paypal account information
+Paypal check the account information (If the customer is not login ask to login)

 5a.
-Paypal check the account information (If the customer is not login ask to login)

-6a.
 Paypal pay to the vendor for the item and add the payment on the Paypal registerd credit card

+**Exceptions**

+The site validate that the customer is active